GianiGBS/GianiGBS/README.md

 Developer iOS and Designer
 --------------------------

-I've been learning visual arts and design for 5 years, after switching careers.
-I started with HTML, but have really found a passion for iOS development...
+I've been learning visual arts and design for 5 years.
+After switching careers i started with HTML, but have really found a passion for iOS development...

 * 🌍  I'm based in Guadeloupe
 * 🖥️  See my portfolio at [My Website](http://www.behance.net/giovannigbs/)